jxrvys/uh/README.md

 # uh
-play with ur significant other and smash them with a mace trust meeee :3333
+play with ur significant other and smash them with a mace trustttttt :3333 possibly probably sus idk was boredom and made some vibe-coded shi updated version maybe???